divnix/digga/doc/api-reference-channels.md

 ## channels.\<name\>.overlays
-overlays to apply to this channel these will get exported under the 'overlays' flake output as \<channel\>/\<name\> and any overlay pulled from \<inputs\>
+Overlays to apply to this channel and export via the 'overlays' flake output.

+The attributes in the 'overlays' output will be named following the '\<channel\>/\<name\>' format.

-will be filtered out
+Any overlay pulled from \<inputs\> will not be exported.

 *_Type_*:
-list of valid Nixpkgs overlay or path convertible to its or anything convertible to it or path convertible to it
+list of Valid channel overlay or path convertible to its or anything convertible to it or path convertible to it

 *_Default_*